radhesh1/hello_world/README.md

     ```

    **Note: Make sure to append the correct .o name to the obj-m variable in the make file (should be similar to the file name used for the kernel module program).
 As hello_world_mod.c name is used for the kernel module program in this example, the respective object file name hello_world_mod.o needs to be appended to the obj-m variable in make file.**

+7. Generate hello_world_mod.ko file by running ‘make all’ command in the kernel module source directory.

+    ```
+    make all
+    ```

+   **Note: Make sure to append the correct .o name to the obj-m variable in the make file (should be similar to the file name used for the kernel module program).
+As hello_world_mod.c name is used for the kernel module program in this example, the respective object file name hello_world_mod.o needs to be appended to the obj-m variable in make file.**